production history

 Notch received a residency with HB Studio in New York City to workshop a new play in spring 2020.
 Due to COVID-19, the residency is rescheduled for spring 2021.
 We presented a reading of the project in development remotely.

-April 2020: Notch launched Voices from a Pandemic.
+April 2020: Notch launched Voices from a Pandemic

 Notch partnered with Wingspace Theatrical Design to form the Wingspace Relief Fund and issues over $50,000 in microgrants to artists experiencing acute financial strain from COVID-19.